rachelstarry/get-started-with-tableau/getting-started-with-tableau-public.md

 ### 7.4 - Add data citation

 Whenever you create visualizations or dashboards, it's important to cite the datasets you used.
 To add a citation to your dashboard, drag a **Text** object from under **Objects** on the left sidebar to the very bottom of your dashboard.
 A window will appear where you can add text.
 Copy and paste the text from below into the box, and then click the red **X** to remove formatting from the text (this will apply the default Tableau formatting to the text).
+You can then resize your text box so that it takes up a minimum of space at the bottom of your dashboard.

 "Data source: "CO2 emissions (metric tons per capita),” Carbon Dioxide Information Analysis Center, Environmental Sciences Division, Oak Ridge National Laboratory, Tennessee, United States, retrieved from Gapminder Tools data (https://www.gapminder.org/data/).
 Additional geography data retrieved from https://www.gapminder.org/data/geo/."